ksnirob/ksnirob/README.md

 - 🌍 I'm mostly active within the Web Development Community

-- 👨‍💻 All of my projects are available at [ksnirob.info](ksnirob.info)
+- 👨‍💻 All of my projects are available at [ksnirob.com](ksnirob.com)

 - 💬 Ping me about **React, SASS**